Have questions about San Juan Island, Sea Kayaking and Killer Whales?

-How close can we get to whales?
+How close can we get to killer whales?

 There are many laws, guidelines and regulations we follow while Orca Whales are in the area.
 All have been put in place to help protect the Southern Resident Killer Whale population from potential disturbances.
 All guide for Discovery Sea Kayaks complete and annual training through the local Whale Museum in order to stay current with new regulations and laws.
-Discovery Sea Kayaks is also a member of the San Juan Island Kayak Association where all member have agreed to the best practices for kayaker around killer whales.
-In Washington State we are not to pursue or approach killer whales with in 200 yards.
+Discovery Sea Kayaks is also a member of the San Juan Island Kayak Association where all member has agreed to the best practices for kayaker around killer whales.
+In Washington State, we are not to pursue or approach killer whales within 200 yards.
 Though this distance may sound far we do have close encounters while kayaking close to the shore.